 1. Use Aperture Priority Mode or Manual Mode for Stunning Portraits

-Digital cameras have several modes.
-And they’re all geared toward controlling different aspects of your camera.
+Digital cameras have several modes, and they’re all geared toward controlling different aspects of your camera.
 Depending on the mode you select, you’ll end up with a different shutter speed, a different aperture, and a different ISO.

 The shutter speed refers to the length of time your camera sensor is exposed to the light.

-The aperture refers to the size of a diaphragm in the lens, which in turn sets the amount of the photo that is sharp (the depth of field).
+The aperture refers to the size of the diaphragm in the lens, which in turn influences the amount of the photo that is sharp (the depth of field).

 The ISO refers to the camera’s sensitivity to light.
 In other words: The higher the ISO, the brighter your image will be (all else being equal).

-Entry-level DSLRs have a whole host of beginner modes.
-Things like Portrait mode, Action mode, and Night mode.
-These select your camera settings in advance.
-Unfortunately, beginner modes don’t give you any flexibility, so I recommend you avoid them.
+Entry-level cameras often feature a whole host of beginner modes, such as Portrait mode, Action mode, and Night mode.
+These modes select your camera settings in advance, but they don’t give you any real flexibility, so I recommend you avoid them.

-For portrait photography, there are two modes I recommend you use.
+Instead, for portrait photography, there are two modes I suggest you use.

 Once you’ve spent some time working with Aperture Priority mode, however, I suggest that you move on to Manual mode.

-When you’re doing portrait photography, start with Aperture Priority mode.
-And once you feel confident, switch to Manual mode–so that you can have the utmost control over your portraits.
+In summary: When you’re doing portrait photography, start with Aperture Priority mode.
+And once you feel confident, switch to Manual mode so that you can have complete control over your portraits!